-Fortunately, the makers of the top professional woodwinds all make excellent entry level clarinets.
-Purchase a clarinet from any of these brands — Buffet, Jupiter, LeBlanc, Selmer, or Yamaha — and you can be sure that you’ll have an instrument that will be easy and fun to play.
-Most importantly, you’ll have the security of knowing that your teacher will approve.
+Fortunately, many of the top professional woodwind manufacturers make excellent entry-level clarinets.
+When you purchase a clarinet from brands such as Buffet, Selmer or Yamaha, you can be sure that you’ll have an instrument that will be premium quality and fun to play.

-Also, we have great entry level clarinets from Jean Baptiste, a brand known for quality entry level brass and winds for over 80 years.
-Jean Baptiste clarinets are made for us in China by makers that we have sought out and worked with over many years of testing and improvement.
-Every Jean Baptiste instrument is tested and adjusted for tone, comfort, and optimum playability by our staff of brass and woodwind technicians to make sure that your clarinet will provide you with years of playing enjoyment.
-Generations of teachers have approved.
+We also have student clarinets from Jean Baptiste, a brand that’s been making quality brass and woodwind instruments for more than 80 years.
+Every Jean Baptiste instrument is tested and adjusted for tone, comfort and optimum playability by our staff of brass and woodwind technicians to make sure that your clarinet will provide years of enjoyment.

 Clarinet Tone: Wood vs. Plastic Clarinet Bodies

-A clarinet’s tone quality comes both from the instrument and the player.
+A clarinet’s tonal quality comes from both the instrument and the player.
 Getting a good clarinet sound takes practice learning embouchure (positioning of the mouth around the mouthpiece) and breath control.
-Until the beginner learns these techniques, the purchase of an intermediate or professional clarinet will not make a difference in sound.
+Until a beginner learns these techniques, the purchase of an intermediate or professional clarinet will overall not make a difference in sound.

 Why Buy Your Clarinet from Sam Ash Direct?

-Sam Ash Direct is the best place to buy your clarinet.
-We have over 87 years of experience with brass and wind instruments and provide you with the guaranteed lowest price and fast free shipping to the lower 48 states.
+Sam Ash more than 87 years of experience with brass and woodwind instruments and provide customers with the guaranteed lowest price and fast free shipping to the lower 48 states.
 We also have a guaranteed trade in policy that makes it cheaper to buy a clarinet from us than to rent one from other dealers.
-Trade in your clarinet within the first year after purchase and we will apply 50% of the original purchase price to the new instrument (which doesn’t have to be a clarinet).
-Trade in your clarinet within the second year after purchase and we will apply 40% of the original purchase price to the new instrument (which doesn’t have to be a clarinet).* Another great reason to buy from Sam Ash Direct is our 45/60 day return/price protection policy and 24/7 customer support – we make sure that you’ll be satisfied with your clarinet.
+Trade in your clarinet within the first year after purchase and we will apply 50 percent off of the original purchase price to a new instrument of your choosing.
+Trade in your clarinet within the second year after purchase and we will apply 40 percent of the original purchase price to any new instrument you choose.

 Recommended Accessories for your Clarinet:

-- Reeds – Clarinet reeds come in different strengths, usually from 1.5 (softest) to 4.5 (hardest).
-Beginners should buy several 1.5 strength cane reeds to start, as the harder reeds are for experienced players with more developed embouchures.
-Reeds break, so you need to start with extras.
-Fibracell reeds don’t break often, but are not appropriate for beginners.
+- Reeds: Clarinet reeds come in a variety of different strengths, usually from 1.5 (softest) to 4.5 (hardest).
+Beginners should buy several 1.5 strength cane reeds to start, as the harder reeds are for experienced players with more developed skills.
+Since reeds can break, it’s a good idea to have some extras on hand when you’re just starting out.